Marina-St20/CalculatorApp/README.md

 ## About
 This application provides a user interface for performing simple calculations, including:
 - Addition, subtraction, multiplication, division, and modulo operations.
-- Decimal operations
+- Supports Decimals
 - Parentheses for grouped expressions
 - Keyboard input
-- Formula validation
+- Ensures valid syntax before evaluating
 - Evaluation using a stack-based algorithm
 - Exception handling